Posts

 Pseudo-pseudohistorical Violence

-Consider this my "fantasy heartbreaker" Credits to Luke Gearing's "Violence" and "Violence at the Street Level", found here: https://lukegearing.blot.im/violence https://lukegearing.blot.im/violence-at-the-street-level I really like d12's so I was very happy to see Violence even just based on that.
+Consider this my "fantasy heartbreaker" Credits to Luke Gearing's "Violence" and "Violence at the Street Level", found here: https://lukegearing.blot.im/violence https://lukegearing.blot.im/violence-at-the-street-level Edit: Luke Gearing seems to have removed the "pseudo-historical" part of the Violence rules on his blog.
+Thanks internet archive for allowing me to link to a version of the post that still has the pseudohistorical part.
+I really like d12's so I was very happy to see Violence even just based on that.
 I also really enjoy that "Violence at the Street Level" makes weapon length a very explicit factor in combat, as that is something my (amateur) historical combat nerd friend talks about whenever I complain about my dissatisfaction with standard dnd style combat (variable weapon damage, HP never making any sense , etc.) I'm hoping to test these rules sometime in the next few weeks, so watch for that!
-Goals: Finally post something on this blog page I've had created for weeks.
-Fast(er) and dangerous combat, limit mechanical and non-diegetic abstraction.
-In a lot of ways I'm very inspired by what Rowan is doing in Castle Kelpsprot ...
+Goals: ...